Section 3: The Métis Bison Hunt

 The hunters gathered at Pembina where the 55 hunters assembled a train of 213 carts, 300 horses and 100 oxen.
 Their families, 309 people in all, went along, too.
 (See Image 8.)
 Carts carried a thousand pounds of gear including firewood, lodge poles for their tipis, drying frames, and hide stretchers, as well as food.
 They were heading into the “boundless prairies” of Dakota where they would have to bring everything they needed, including firewood.

-Their route took them south of the Turtle Mountains towards Devils Lake, the Sheyenne River, and Dogden Butte (Maison du Chien).
+Their route took them south of the Turtle Mountains towards Devils Lake, the Sheyenne River, and west toward Dogden Butte (Maison du Chien).
 Scouts traveled ahead on horseback looking for good places to hunt and camp.
 The scouts rejoined the main group in the evening, bringing information on bison herds ahead.
 Soon, two young men returned to camp with fresh bison meat.
 Father Belcourt was offered the tongue, a delicacy, rather than the meat of the bulls which was more abundant, but likely to cause “mal de boeuf,” or indigestion.

 When they spotted a herd of bulls, Belcourt and a group of hunters approached to within 500 yards.
 They slowed their horses to a quiet walk so they could get near the animals without scaring them.
 The bulls noticed the hunters and began to threaten them, stamping and tossing the earth with their horns.
 Other bulls watched the hunters and bellowed.